Chinese export firms reposition themselves against trade headwinds

 .

-If the prolonged Sino-U.S. trade tension had given Chinese firms anything as a lesson, local firms said it would be the significance of research and innovation and being technically competitive.

-On May 10, the United States announced a decision to increase additional tariffs on 200 billion U.S. dollars worth of Chinese imports from 10 percent to 25 percent.
+On May 10, the US announced a decision to increase additional tariffs on $200 billion worth of Chinese imports from 10 percent to 25 percent.

 "The additional 15-percent tariff hikes came unexpectedly, many of our customers felt at a loss.
 But it is no easy rebuilding industrial chains elsewhere as lots of raw materials and technologies have been involved," said Lao Jiewei, secretary of the board of directors of Golden Sea, a Guangzhou-based professional lighting provider.